 I sink deeper into the chair.
 “A little bit of me dies each time you say his name out loud.”
 She gives me that look that reminds me of exactly what an idiot I’ve been.
-“One stupid night that I will be paying for until eternity,” I say, the images of us stumbling to his bed in my misdirected attempt for comfort etch themselves into my brain.
+“One stupid night that I will be paying for until eternity,” I say.
+The images of us stumbling to his bed in my misdirected attempt for comfort have etched themselves into my brain.

 “I seriously don’t know how much more humiliation I can handle.”

 “Let’s take stock.
 The man I’ve been in love with for years is happily engaged to the love of his life, who is not me.
 I slept with a close friend who happens to be the whore of the resort, and now, I must go stag to yet another wedding.
 Do you know how many bouquets I’ve collected this past year?”